 Join Us for mHealth Connect 2017

 This year we invite the general public to join us on the first day of the event.
-Hear how organizations are currently utilizing consumer wearable devices to change the way they operate, the challenges they faced, and their vision of the future.
+Hear how organizations are currently utilizing consumer wearable devices to change the way they operate, the challenges they face, and their vision of the future.
 Connect with device and app developers, clinicians, and researchers who are generating new insights with these devices.

 Where: Paul Brest Hall, Munger Conference Center at Stanford University